bacardi55/walgot/docs/keybinds.md

   - q: Return to list
   - ↑ or k / ↓ or j: Go up / down

-  On dialog (modal) view:
+  On any dialog (modal) view:
-  - "enter" or "esc": Close the dialog
+  - "esc": Close the dialog

+  On search modal view:
+  - "enter": start search

   On help page:
-  - q: Return to list
+  - q, esc: Return to list
 ```